A Survey of Reinforcement Learning from Human Feedback: Discussion and Conclusion

-Although \gls{RLHF} has significantly contributed to the advancements in \glspl{LLM} and other areas of \gls{ML}, it is a domain still in its infancy with many unanswered questions and inherent limitations.
-Despite and because of these challenges, it is ripe for further advancements in theory and practice, hopefully resulting in even more robust algorithms making more efficient use of human feedback.
-It remains intriguing to what extent \gls{RLHF} will continue to shape the fields of natural language processing, \gls{RL}, robotics, AI alignment, and beyond in the future.
+Although \gls{RLHF} has significantly contributed to advancements in \glspl{LLM} and other areas of \gls{ML}, it remains a domain in its infancy with many unanswered questions and inherent limitations.
+These challenges present opportunities for further advancements in theory and practice, potentially resulting in more robust algorithms that make more efficient use of human feedback.
+It remains intriguing to what extent \gls{RLHF} will continue to shape natural language processing, \gls{RL}, robotics, AI alignment, and beyond.

-\paragraph{Acknowledgements} We thank Tom Bewley, Andreea Bobu, Adam Gleave, Yannic Metz, Peter Stone, and Banghua Zhu for their feedback on earlier versions of this survey.
+\paragraph{Acknowledgements} We thank Tom Bewley, Andreea Bobu, Adam Gleave, Erdem Bıyık, Yannick Metz, Peter Stone, and Banghua Zhu for their feedback on earlier versions of this survey.
 This publication was supported by LMUexcellent, funded by the Federal Ministry of Education and Research (BMBF) and the Free State of Bavaria under the Excellence Strategy of the Federal Government and the Länder as well as by the Hightech Agenda Bavaria.
 This work has also been supported in part by the program of National Natural Science Foundation of China (No. 62176154) and a collaborative project funded by NetEase.
+EH has received funding from the European Union's Horizon Europe research and innovation programme under the Marie Sklodowska-Curie grant agreement No 101073307.